callumoriley/Portfolio-website/markdown/siphBiosensor.md

 This project really took a village to make happen, so I want to highlight some contributions from my group members here:
 - Peter:
-- Bennett:
+- Bennett: did a massive amount of firmware work despite not having prior firmware experience, especially in writing a driver for our high resolution ADC.
+Designed a bit-packing algorithm so that we could send data as fast as possible across a serial interface for faster sweeps.
-- James:
+- James: was a firmware and software powerhouse through this entire project
-- Suhail:
+- Suhail: designed the temperature controller firmware for this project to emphasize robustness and accuracy, achieving <0.3 millikelvin temperature drift over 10 minute tests under ambient conditions.
+Created a MATLAB program to perform convex optimization on a data-driven thermal model of our temperature control hardware and found optimal P, I, and D values for our system.

 And of course, this project wouldn't have been possible without our client Ben.
-He was a bit skeptical of us at first for taking on this massive project, but we ended up having an awesome working relationship with him and
+He was a bit skeptical of us at first for taking on this massive project, but we ended up having an awesome working relationship with him and learned a lot from him.

 https://youtu.be/5M5KTN9TVyA?si=ydhuPgo4jzZ27q71